ruthbuena/Bamazon/README.md

 Bamazon

-In this Repository, Bamazon has been built to allow users the ability to create and maintain a marketplace using Node.js and MySQL.
+In this repository, Bamazon has been built to allow users the ability to create and maintain a marketplace using Node.js and MySQL.

 Part I - Customer View